jon-harper/OmniBox/Rear Panel/readme.md

 ## What are these abbreviations on the rear panels?
 SY?
-PC?
+ME?

 The abbreviations are part of an attempt to standardize naming conventions for 3D printer components when discussing connections and wiring.
 Below is a chart: